Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 What to Avoid with Cheap Restaurant POS Systems

-These mistakes can turn a cheap restaurant POS system into an expensive headache:
+These mistakes can turn a budget system into an expensive headache:

 - Long-term contracts (most budget systems are month-to-month)